chpxu/CONQUEST_to_VASP/README.md

   # etc
 }
 ```
 where again the numpy arrays are in ascending order of spins.
-These dicts can be accessed as `self.lm_dict` or `self.l_dict`.
+These dicts can be accessed as `processor_instance.lm_dict` or `processor_instance.l_dict`.

 See `examples/plot_test_pdos.py` for an example of plotting the data obtained from a pDOS file.